 Talking to your doctor

-It’s important to track your RA symptoms and talk to your doctor about how you're feeling.
+It’s important to track your rheumatoid arthritis (RA) symptoms and talk to your doctor about how you're feeling.
 Even mentioning small things that have changed can help with managing your RA.
 The more your doctor knows about your overall health and how your symptoms are affecting your ability to do things at work and at home, the better prepared he or she will be to evaluate which treatment is most appropriate for you.

 - Am I noticing changes in my RA symptoms, such as joint pain, stiffness, or swelling?